aetheric-oss/lib-common/docs/conops.md

 The library does not have an API, but instead offers a set of Rust modules that can be included in applications as needed.
 Ultimately, the envisioned system aims to improve the efficiency and consistency of software development by providing a reliable and reusable set of common functionalities that can be easily integrated into different types of services or applications.

-## External Interfaces
-See the ICD for this library.

 ## Physical Environment

 See the High-Level CONOPS.